 The Mind is Always Engaged

 It’s far too easy to occupy our minds every waking moment in our modern culture.
 Our culture trains us to be busy.
 Day-to-day tasks, worries, and social pressures can be overwhelming.
-However, showing any negative emotions in the corporate environment is anathema.
+However, showing any negative outward effect in the corporate environment is anathema.
 We must project a positive outlook at all times.
 But, the long-term effects of suppressing negative feelings and opinions are destructive.
 It’s the root of depression.

 The modern society that was supposed to afford us more free time is just the opposite.
 Our minds are engaged nonstop.
 The handheld device becomes a new obsession instead of a tool.
 We forget how important for us to daydream, contemplate, and get in touch with what is going on inside.
 Our mind needs time to reset.
 We need to meditate.
 For that reason, we need to do this daily to maintain our health.